 Kerbside Clean Up

-Unwanted materials neatly on the kerbside up to one (1) week before collection is due to start in your area.
+Leave unwanted materials neatly on the kerbside up to 1 week before collection is due to start in your area.
 Just make sure everything is ready to go before 6am on the Monday.

 What can be placed out